zardadi/python-lib-yoga/yoga/README.md

 # Yoga package

-Yoga package is a package to use for this website: https://treatwithyoga.com/
+Yoga package was designed to be used for a yoga treatmet app (https://treatwithyoga.com/)

 The package has two subpackages: